egeromin/Isomorphisms/docs/lstm-state.md

   depend on the simplicity of the model?
 - what does the shift mean?
 - why are currently hidden state and current state plots identical?
+- could merge all state to be 1 big vector, if I have multiple stacked LSTMs, and then plot the principal components for *that*.